craigmckeachie/spring2024-capstone1/adeyemi/notes.md

 - very little time was spent on css and styling the site
 - bootstrap not used at all
 - in summary, great html, little effort on css and design
+- project should represent 24-28 hours of work and I don't see that effort